On an estimator achieving the adaptive rate in nonparametric regression under $L^p$-loss for all $1\leq p \leq \infty$: Simultaneous adaptation

-{\bf Acknowledgments.} This research was supported by DFG postdoctoral fellowship SCHM 2807/1-1.
-The author is grateful for very helpful discussions with Marc Hoffmann and Judith Rousseau during the preparation of the manuscript.
+{\bf Acknowledgments.} This research was partially supported by DFG postdoctoral fellowship SCHM 2807/1-1.
+The author is grateful for helpful discussions with Marc Hoffmann and Judith Rousseau during the preparation of a first version.
+He would further like to thank the participants of the Oberwolfach workshop 1411 for many interesting remarks and suggestions.